kiwixz/csgofloat/README.md

 ### Compile

-There is a Makefile so you can also compile it with only one command:
+There is a Makefile so you can compile it with only one command:

 ```
 make all